terkelg/deakins/readme.md

 type: `boolean`<br>
 default: `false`

-By defualt, everything scales based on the width of the canvas.
+By default, everything scales based on the width of the canvas.
 When `true`, the aspect ratio is defined by the height instead.

 #### options.margin
 type: `LookAtMargins`<br>